 Thrupe Lite was originally dedicated to the cave dig at Thrupe Swallet (the "original" 1930s dig site) and Thrupe Lane Swallet, on the Mendip Hills north west of Wells, in Somerset, UK.
 Unfortunately, neither site yielded its secrets to the diggers.
-ATLAS members now are now digging in Balch & Fernhill caves, in Fairy Cave Quarry and, indeed, elsewhere.
+ATLAS members now are now digging in the Quarries at Fairy Cave & Windsor Hill and, indeed, elsewhere.

-Thrupe Lite has the sounds and sights of a cave dig, but the discomfort and effort involved in cave digging has been carefully processed out in our laboratories.
+Thrupe Lite has the discomfort and effort involved in cave digging carefully processed out in our laboratories.
 This makes it a healthier and much more enjoyable experience than cave digging.

 Thrupe Lite gives you the authentic feel of cave digging without the need to go underground.
 You can see and hear the diggers from the comfort of your chair.
 Above all, it is clean.
 After viewing Thrupe Lite, there is no need to hose down your clothes to wash out the mud.

 If you have stumbled into this hole as a

 non-caver, the best advice might be to back out now before

 must continue, then you may want something by

 'Mongst horrid shapes and shrieks and sights unholy,

 Where brooding darkness spreads his jealous wings